LitSocBot/LitSocBot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-The bot uses the '>>' prefix which means that any command to the bot must be preceded by the exclamation point ('>>'). type ```>>help``` in your server to see the list of commands
+The bot uses the '>>' prefix which means that any command to the bot must be preceded by double right angle brackets ('>>'). type ```>>help``` in your server to see the list of commands

 The commands that can be used are: